sap-tutorials/How-Tos/tutorials/2016/12/hxe-ua-howto-installing-clients/hxe-ua-howto-installing-clients.md

     > **Note**: This command may fail due to a missing SSL certificate.
 This note shows you how to set up a certificate on the client so it can connect to the server.
 Copy the correct certificate to your client from the SAP HANA 2.0, express edition server.

-    > Open a command session on the server machine.
+    > Open a command session on the server machine or open a PuTTY session to the server machine.
 From the command prompt, login as sudo and navigate to the certificate.
 The certificate `default.root.crt.pem` is typically located here:

     ```
     <installation_path>/<SID>/xs/controller_data/controller/ssl-pub/router